taikedz/GoArgs/README.md

 * Create pointer from argument declaration (`flag.<Type>()` equivalents)
 * Pass pointer into argument delcaration (`flag.<Type>Var()` equivalents)

+Types:

+* Basic: String, Int, Float, Bool, time.Duration (for general usefulness)
+* Counter: incerments a counter every time the flag is seen (such as `-vvv` for incresed levels of verbosity)

 Improved features:

 * Flags can appear intermixed with positional arguments